Shepherd's Grove: Ministers

 On January 22, 2006, Schuller retired as the senior pastor of the Crystal Cathedral.
 His son, Robert A. Schuller, was installed as the second senior pastor of the church and head of the Hour of Power TV program.
 On October 25, 2008, the elder Schuller announced the removal of his son from the Hour of Power broadcast, citing "a lack of shared vision".
 In a prepared statement, Robert H. Schuller stated that "different ideas as to the direction and the vision for this ministry" with his son "made it necessary ... to part ways in the Hour of Power television ministry".
 It was subsequently announced, on November 29, 2008, that Robert A. Schuller had resigned from his position as senior pastor of the Crystal Cathedral.

 Juan Carlos Ortiz was named as interim senior pastor while the search for a permanent replacement was conducted.
 Robert H. Schuller stated in a press release, "All the services will continue to be broadcast from the world-renowned Crystal Cathedral with our great tradition of the most beautiful church music in the world."
 Sheila Schuller Coleman later replaced her brother as the senior pastor, vowing to continue the original vision of her father's ministry.
 Coleman subsequently changed the format of the service to a more contemporary style with praise and worship bands in place of the traditional choir and organ.
 Attendance, however, declined until the church could no longer pay its bills.
 Prior to Coleman's departure the worship service attendance had dwindled to fewer than 400 people.

 On March 10, 2012, it was announced that Robert H. Schuller and his wife, Arvella, had resigned from the church's board.
 The following day, Sheila Schuller Coleman announced at the morning service that she was leaving the church, stating that "This is the last Sunday we will be worshiping in this building."
 After the departure of Sheila Coleman, and the reinstatement of the more traditional worship style, attendance began to increase once again with previous long time members returning to the church.
 The increase in attendance and giving came too late, however, as the church had already been sold.

+Bobby Schuller, Robert's grandson, became minister and the congregation merged with Irvine Presbyterian Church in 2019 and joined the PCUSA.